 Rewrite it more simply.
 Or get rid of it entirely.

-Now, if you’re a typical writer (as I am), it’s going to hurt to kill your darlings.
+This is how to write better copy.
+But, if you’re a typical writer (as I am), it’s going to hurt to kill your darlings.
 So here’s an effective strategy I used when I first started freelance writing.
 When you come across one of your darlings, don’t delete it.
 Instead, use the “cut” function of your word processor.
 Then paste the darling into a separate file labeled something like “Great Copy To Be Used Later.”

 When you do this, it’ll be much easier to eliminate “masterpiece” copy from your writing.
 You’ll have it ready to use in a file on your hard drive.
 So you’re not really killing your darlings this way.
 You’re sending them off to a safe island where they can live happily until you need them.

 And do you know what you’ll find in a very short amount of time?
 The only reason you ever open that file is to paste your darlings in there.
 You’ll probably never use any of them.

 And because of that, your writing will be stronger.